-Lecture and Computer Lab Virtual Participation: Each class consists of both lecture and computer lab.
-Lectures are in-person (attendance is highly recommended); Lab attendance is mandatory, and you will need to complete all computation labs on time.
-Your IAs will be available to assist you during scheduled lab hours on Thu 4-6:50 PM in TATA 2501.
+Lecture and Computer Lab Participation: Each class consists of both lecture and computer lab.
+Lectures are in-person (attendance is mandatory); Lab attendance in-person is mandatory, and you will need to complete all computation labs on time.
+Your IA will be available to assist you during scheduled lab hours on Thu 4-6:50 PM in TATA 2501.